slimecog/checks-for-understanding/module-2/backend/week_one.md

 23. What are the 4 Principles of OOP?
 Give a one sentence explanation of each.

-abstraction - making real life object in code. classes. encapsulation - keeping srp inside methods, class, modules etc. inheritance - the act of inheriting methods and or state from other classes / modules (no state inheritance through modules as they are stateless). polymorphism - i remember learning that this is the condition of occurring in several different forms but i don't really know what that means in terms of computer science.
+abstraction - making real life object in code. classes. encapsulation - keeping SRP inside methods, class, modules etc. inheritance - the act of inheriting methods and or state from other classes / modules (no state inheritance through modules as they are stateless). polymorphism - i remember learning that this is the condition of occurring in several different forms but i don't really know what that means in terms of computer science.